 Renting a property in Bahrain is a relatively easy procedure, and many expats have accommodation arranged through their employer.
 If you have to find accommodation independently, you would be wise to enlist the services of a real estate agent.

 The following site has a selection of properties for rent: http://bahrain.dubizzle.com

 Schools if moving to Bahrain

-Education in Bahrain is of a high standard and most ex-pats will want their children to follow the curriculum of their home country and usually choose an international school, as most will offer the British National Curriculum and the International Baccalaureate Program.
+Education in Bahrain is of a high standard.
+Generally ex-pats will want their children to follow the curriculum of their home country and usually choose an international school.
+Most schools will offer the British National Curriculum and the International Baccalaureate Program.

 Local Information if you are thinking of moving to Bahrain

 When you first move to a new city finding your way round the local taxes and requirements can be daunting.
 A quick visit to the following website can help you on your way.
 Simply visit http://www.expatarrivals.com